✨ Free delivery on all orders over £30 ✨

 What are natural condoms?

-Why are natural condoms good for you?
+Why are natural condoms better for you?

 Real talk: we’re all pretty sensitive down there.
 Vaginas have their own ecosystem and we need to ensure that natural balance is protected and nurtured, avoiding unnecessary products, services and ‘treatments’.
 That means no douching, no vagina deodorant (they exist sadly) and switching to natural condoms and organic condoms.
 Designed without any added chemicals that can put your natural balance at risk, these can help you maintain your natural flora without getting in the way of the fun.